ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 After the service instance is created, deploy PowerHA SystemMirror for IBM Power Virtual Server to enable high availability for your environment.
 This deployment establishes coordinated nodes that help ensure workload continuity during planned or unplanned outages.

 During the deployment, you can select the region and workspace where your Power Virtual Server instances are located.
-After you select the workspace, you can choose the instances on which to enable PowerHA SystemMirror for your applications.
+After selecting the region and workspace, submit the configuration.
+Once submitted, the Add Node panel allows you to choose the available virtual server instances on which to enable PowerHA SystemMirror for your applications.

 {:shortdesc: .shortdesc}

 ## Procedure